edu-gp/annotation_tool/README.md

 Descriptions of the env vars:

-- `ANNOTATION_TOOL_ANNOTATION_SERVER_SECRET`: The secret used to generate login links for annotators.
-If you change this, all login links will change.
 - `ANNOTATION_TOOL_ANNOTATION_SERVER_SERVER`: URL of annotation server, e.g. `http://localhost:5001`.
 - `ANNOTATION_TOOL_INFERENCE_CACHE_DIR`: Where some model inference are cached.
 Default is `./__infcache`
 - `ANNOTATION_TOOL_MAX_PER_ANNOTATOR`: How many examples to assign to each annotator in a batch.
 Default is 100.